cockpit-project/cockpit/test/selenium/README.md

     ```
     curl -f -L https://selenium-release.storage.googleapis.com/3.141/selenium-server-standalone-3.141.59.jar > selenium.jar
     ```
-  - Run hub and attach browsers here:
+  - Run hub and attach the browsers here:
     ```
     java -jar selenium.jar -role hub
     ```
     - Then attach your local browsers there.
-You have browsers eg. firefox or chrome installed, and also ensure you have proper [selenium drivers for selected the browser](https://github.com/cockpit-project/cockpit/tree/master/test/selenium#which-browser-to-use)
+You have browsers, for example, firefox or chrome installed, and also ensure you have proper [selenium drivers for the selected the browser](https://github.com/cockpit-project/cockpit/tree/master/test/selenium#which-browser-to-use)
       ```
       java -jar selenium.jar -role node -hub https://localhost:4444/grid/register
       ```
-  - Run the test. ``HUB_IP`` is ip address of your selenium grid
+  - Run the test. ``HUB_IP`` is the IP address of your selenium grid
     ```
     test/selenium/run-tests --hub $HUB_IP -v -b chrome selenium-base.py --sit
     ```
 #### Reschedule the the test/s again
 It is possible to reschedule tests if you used ``--sit`` option for ``run-tests``, in case of failure, machines won't be destroyed.
 Command-line options depend on which selenium grid you used.
 It is described on the output of the ``run-tests`` script.
-Eg.:
+For example:

 ```
 $test/selenium/run-tests --hub $HUB_IP -v -b chrome selenium-navigate.py --sit

 ...
-To rerun tests connect to VM machine with avocado installed via
+To rerun tests connect to VM with avocado installed via
     ssh -p 2202 root@127.0.0.2

 and run the command